kritanlamichhane/clauseguard/README.md

-# ClauseGuard 🛡️
+# ClauseGuard
 > Know what you're signing.

-ClauseGuard is an AI-powered contract risk analyzer for small businesses and freelancers.
-Upload any contract (PDF, DOCX, or TXT), and get a plain-English risk report with flagged clauses and an overall risk score — in seconds.
+ClauseGuard is an AI-powered contract risk analyzer and document vault for small businesses, freelancers, and legal teams.
+Upload any contract (PDF, DOCX, or TXT), and get a plain-English risk report with flagged clauses, ML-predicted clause types, named entity recognition, and an overall risk score — in seconds.

 ---